-1) water bottle: seems obvious maybe but ice water (or water in general) was/is/will be a huge part of my life postpartum!! huge!
-If you are breastfeeding, you will be thirsty all the time. at least i was, and tons of other mamas i know. so be sure to have gallons stored up (twenty gallons in a week, sooo not joking).
+1) Water bottle: seems obvious maybe but ice water (or water in general) was/is/will be a huge part of my life postpartum!! huge!
+If you are breastfeeding, you are thirsty all the time. at least i was, and tons of other mamas i know. so be sure to have gallons stored up (twenty gallons in a week, sooo not joking).

-2) swaddleme swaddle by summer infant: swaddle swaddle swaddle! your life will be easier. promise. we still swaddle luke so he doesn’t kick his blankets off, we just leave his arms out and put his little baby mittens on. we tried swaddling with the muslins from the hospital the first week and we got used to it.. but if we’d only thought to bring a few of the velcro swaddles we had at home, there would have been a few less cries from broken swaddles (mama and baby cries..).
+2) Swaddleme swaddle by Summer infant.
+So with Luke, we swaddled swaddled swaddled!
+It made life easier.
+We had tried swaddling him with the muslins from the hospital the first week and we got used to it.. but if we’d only thought to bring a few of the velcro swaddles we had at home, there would have been a few less cries from broken swaddles.

-6) eat sleep poop by scott cohen: this book is awesome! i’ve read lots of stuff but this book is ah-maze-ing because it’s written from the perspective of a pediatrician, who’s also a first-time parent. gold, right?? so i’ve loved it. it’s extremely practical (common sense stuff) as well, which we all need a little of when we’re first time parents. okay maybe a lot!!
+6) Eat Sleep Poop by Scott Cohen.
+This book is awesome!
+I’ve read lots of stuff but this book is fabulous because it’s written from the perspective of a pediatrician, who’s also a first-time parent.
+Gold.
+It’s extremely practical (common sense stuff) as well.
+Can’t say I’ve read it since but I POURED over this my first many months with Luke!